VibeCoder01/ConsentFormFetcher/README.md

 Below the patient details, you will find a two-step process for selecting the responsible clinician:

 1.  **Filter by Tumour Site**: First, use this dropdown to filter the list of clinicians by their speciality.
 This makes it easier to find the right person for the procedure.
 You can also select "Show All Clinicians" to see the complete staff list.
 2.  **Select Clinician**: Once a tumour site is selected (or "Show All" is chosen), this dropdown will be populated with the relevant staff members.
-If you select a staff member whose title does not contain "Consultant," the field will turn orange as a warning.
+If you select a staff member whose title does not contain "Consultant" or "Doctor," the field will turn orange as a warning.

-Below the clinician selection, there is a separate dropdown for the **Macmillan Contact**.
+Below the clinician selection, there is a separate process for the **Macmillan Contact**:

+1.  **Filter by Contact Type**: A dropdown, defaulted to "Macmillan", allows you to filter contacts.
+You can choose "Macmillan" to see only Macmillan-affiliated staff or "Other" for all other contacts.
+2.  **Select Contact**: Based on your filter, select the appropriate contact from the list.
 If the selected person's title does not contain "Macmillan," the field will turn orange.

 ### 4. Selecting a Consent Form